hpc/charliecloud/doc/ch-image.rst

     :code:`ch-run --set-env`.

-  * Mount point directories specified with :code:`VOLUME` are created in the image if they don't exist, but no other action is taken.
+  * Mount point directories specified with :code:`VOLUME` are created in the image if they don’t exist, but no other action is taken.

 Note that some images (e.g., those with a "version 1 manifest") do not contain metadata.
 A warning is printed in this case.